msc-acse/acse-9-independent-research-project-AdannaAkwats/README.md

     ```
 - Install the rest of the required python package dependencies with the following command:
 ```
-pip install -r requirements.txt
+pip install -r INSTALL.txt
 ```

 ## Usage

 ### Input and output folders
 The `.nc` data files to be analysed should be stored in the folder `DATA`.
+The `INPUT` folder stores all input, input masks, input sample points etc. files.
 The `RESULTS` folder will store the analysis, once computed.
 The file names can be changed in the file `directories.py`

 There are two ways to call the program:

 ### Using an input file

-An input file is set up for the user to fill in the required values in ``input.txt``.
+An input file is set up for the user to fill in the required values in ``INPUT/input.txt``.
 The values to fill in are listed below.
 The pre-filled values are given as the default.
 ```
 # REQUIRED ARGUMENTS